jakobzhao/geog328/labs/lab01/readme.md

 ### 3.3 Upload files to GitHub

 Once you have drafted out your wiki page in the `wiki.md` file.
 You will upload this file to the **root** of the project repository `https://github.com/[github_username]/[github_username].github.io` .
-In general, there are three options to complete this task, we will introduce them one by one.
+In general, there are three options to complete this task, we will introduce them one by one. **We recommend you to sync files using the third option (using VSCode), though knowing the first two options (especially the command line one) are also important.**

 #### 3.3.1 Drag & drop